This recipe is NOT safe for Coumadin (warfarin) users.

 Servings: 8 | Serving size: about 2 1/2 cups

-This recipe makes great leftovers, and like most soups is better the second day.
+This recipe can easily be multiplied, and like most soups is better the second day.

 Place 8 cups water in a medium sauce pan over high heat.